 A filter is provided.
-Table 2 lists the filter size for each unit.
+Table 1 lists the filter size for each unit.

-TABLE 2.
+TABLE 11.
 Unit Air Filter Size Chart

-CBK45UHET Filter Size - In.
+CBK45UHVT Filter Size - In.

--024, -030 15" x 20" x 1"
+-018, -024, -030 15" x 20" x 1"

 -036, -042, -048, -060 18" x 20" x 1"

 If a high efficiency filter is being installed as part of this system to ensure better indoor air quality, the filter must be properly sized.
 High efficiency filters have a higher static pressure drop than standard efficiency glass/foam filters.
 If the pressure drop is too great, system capacity and performance may be reduced.
+The pressure drop may also cause the limit to trip more frequently during the winter and the indoor coil to freeze in the summer, resulting in an increase in the number of service calls.
 Before using any filter with this system, check the specifications provided by the filter manufacturer against the data given in the appropriate Lennox Product Specifications bulletin.
-Additional information is provided in Service and Application Note ACC002 (August 2000).
+Additional information is provided in Service and Application Note ACC002 (August 2000)...